taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iúna: **"*Yes.
 We need all of the protections we can get right now.*"**

-Tahoe: **"*You've been thinking about what Pigsah said at our last TeleSensing?*"**
+Tahoe: **"*You been thinking about what Pigsah said?*"**

-Iúna: **"*Yes.
-They were right - it's relatively easy right now to live without body mods.
+Iúna: **"*I hate to admit it, but they're right - it's relatively easy right *now* to live without body mods.
 But once all the schools require every student to get an **INFO-SPHERE** mod, once every industry requires employees to use body mods in order to be qualified for the job...our children **won't** have a choice.
 They'll have to list their body mods on their CV, you just won't be a qualified human *adult* if you don't have a body mod.*"**

 Tahoe: **"*But...declaring ourselves a religion...it just feels like we're setting ourselves up for all the pitfalls of a *cult*.*"**

-Iúna: **"*I know, and that's why I intially voted against it.
-But if we want defend our right to live without constant surveillance, we can't just empower individual decisions without thinking about how to co-exist with the rest of society.
-If we don't take drastic measures, in just 10 years our social structures will make it *impossible* to live without constant surveillance.*"**
+Iúna: **"*I know, that's why I intially voted against it.
+But we can't just empower individual decisions -- we have to figure how to co-exist with the rest of society.
+If we don't take drastic measures, in just 10 years it will be *impossible* to live without constant surveillance.*"**

 ### Page 12

-Tahoe: **"*But we still haven't figured out our own solutions to the really *practical* advantages of body mods...long-distance communication, ways to aid our memories and gain perspective on our behaviour...*"**
+Tahoe: **"*But there's so much we still haven't figured out...long-distance communication, ways to aid our memories and gain perspective on our behaviour...*"**

 Iúna: **"*That's why I've changed my mind.
 Our eSyrup research needs to expand, and it needs to stay under the radar.
 Tahoe, do you know what that research group in Brazil published last month?*"**